Walter Scherff

-Walter Scherff (1 November 1898 – 24 May 1945) was a German army officer and military historian with the rank of Generalmajor, who was appointed by Adolf Hitler to the Oberkommando der Wehrmacht in May 1942 to compile the history of the war, as the Führer's Commissioner for the Writing of Military History.
+Karl Walter Scherff (1 November 1898 – 24 May 1945) was a German army officer and military historian with the rank of Generalmajor, who was appointed by Adolf Hitler to the Oberkommando der Wehrmacht in May 1942 to compile the history of the war, as the Führer's Commissioner for the Writing of Military History.

 Early career

 Walter Scherff was born on 1 November 1898 in Cannstatt, Württemberg as the son of construction council.
 At the age of 17 he passed his Kriegsabitur (war time diploma, a school leaving certificate under accelerated conditions) and was assigned as Fahnenjunker (Cadet Officer) to the replacement battalion of 127th Infantry Regiment (9.
 Württembergisches Infanterie-Regiment Nr.
 127) in Ulm.

 Scherff was transferred to the Western Front few weeks later and was promoted to Fähnrich (Officer candidate) in September 1916.
 He participated in the Battle of the Somme and rose to the capacity of Platoon leader.
-Scherff was commissioned Leutnant (Second lieutenant) in February 1917 and took part in the combats in Lorraine, Aisne and Verdun.
+Scherff was commissioned Leutnant (Second Lieutenant) in February 1917 and took part in the combats in Lorraine, Aisne and Verdun.
 Scherff was later wounded in action and following his recovery, he served as Battalion's Adjutant in his regiment.
 For his service during the War, he was decorated with both classes of the Prussian Iron Cross and also received Württemberg Military Merit Medal for bravery.